sendwithus/sendwithus_ruby/README.md

     SendWithUs::ApiInvalidEndpoint - the target URI is probably incorrect or email_id is invalid SendWithUs::ApiConnectionRefused - the target URI is probably incorrect SendWithUs::ApiUnknownError - an unhandled HTTP error occurred

+## Internal
+Build gem with
+    gem build send_with_us.gemspec

+Publish gem with
+    gem publish send_with_us-VERSION.gem